bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 2. The second thing to note is that when we print the memory address of the `transaction_bytes` in the `read_version` function, we need to first *dereference* it.
 If we don't do that, we'll still get a different memory address.
 This makes sense as the reference and the object it refers to are two separate things.
 In order to dereference a reference and access the underlying object, we can add a `*` in front, which you'll notice in the `println!` statement above as `*transaction_bytes`.

-3. We need to pass in a mutable reference to the `read_version` function call in main. `let version = read_version(&mut bytes_slice);`
+3. We need to pass in a mutable reference to the `read_version` function call in `main`. `let version = read_version(&mut bytes_slice);`

 So what happens if we run this now?
 Run it and see.

 You should now get exactly what you expect.
-The memory address of the two objects end up being identical and the slice in the `main` function has been updated.
+The memory address ends up being the same and the slice in the `main` function has been updated.
 It no longer returns the first 4 bytes and the first item is the integer, `2`.

 ```console
 bytes slice memory address before calling read_version: 0x50